 - Multiple galleries displaying portions of the imperial treasure trove

 - Audio guides in multiple languages are available at the Meridian Gate (Wu men) and the Gate of Divine Prowess (Shenwu men).
-Rental is 40rmb + deposit of 100rmb which you get back when you turn in our audio guide at the exit.
+Rental requires a deposit which you get back when you turn in our audio guide at the exit.

 - Bag check at Meridian gate, Wumen

 - Gift shops, bookstores, snacks (yes, there's even a Starbucks, located in the southeastern corner of the Hall of Preserving Harmony)